shekhar-sahani/shekhar-sahani/README.md

 # Shekhar Sahani

-## ` Digital Craftsman (Developer)`
+## `Digital Craftsman (Developer)`

-Hello there!
+<p> Hello there!
 I'm Shekhar Sahani, a passionate and dedicated full stack developer.
-With a strong foundation in both front-end and back-end development, I love building robust and user-friendly web applications that make a positive impact.
+With a strong foundation in both front-end and back-end development, I love building robust and user-friendly web applications that make a positive impact.</p>

 <br />